hippogamesunity/SimpleGif/README.md

 # SimpleGif
-Simple GIF library is pure implementation of GIF based on GIF89a Specification.
+Simple GIF is pure implementation of GIF based on GIF89a Specification.

-Simple GIF library is cross-platform library.
+Simple GIF is cross-platform library.
 It doesn't use Windows system libs (like System.Drawing and System.Windows.Media) or any 3rd-party components.

 Basically, I've created it for processing GIF files in my mobile app Pixel Studio that was made with Unity 2018.
 It's Mono based game engine, so you can't just include system libraries to your project.